-Facilitated by SciLifeLab Advanced Light Microscopy facility (ALM), researchers from the Max Planck Institute for Biophysical Chemistry in Germany uncovered important information about the architecture of the mitochondrial inner membrane.
+Facilitated by SciLifeLab Advanced Light Microscopy unit (ALM), researchers from the Max Planck Institute for Biophysical Chemistry in Germany uncovered important information about the architecture of the mitochondrial inner membrane.

 Mitochondria are double-membrane organelles working as cellular power plants and essential for all eukaryotic life.
 Their inner membranes are intricately folded so that the surface area towards the matrix, a gel-like substance within the inner membrane, is maximized.
 These folds are called cristae and are studded with proteins important for energy management.
 Recent discoveries have shown that the cristae are compartments rather than folds, connected to the transmembrane space by narrow channels called crista junctions.